pbsmyth/command-line/lessons.md

 ## Handy tip: up arrow

 Let's say you liked that `foo.txt` file so much you'd like another!
-In the terminal window, press the `up arrow` on your keyboard.
+In the terminal window, press the <kbd>up arrow</kbd> on your keyboard.
 You'll notice this populates the line with the command that you just wrote.
-You can hit `Ente` to create another `foo.txt,` (note - [`touch`](https://en.wikipedia.org/wiki/Touch_(Unix)) command will not overwrite your document nor will it add another document to the same directory, but it will update info about that file.) or you could use your left/right arrows to change the file name to `foot.txt` to create something different.
+You can hit <kbd>Enter</kbd> to create another `foo.txt,` (note - [`touch`](https://en.wikipedia.org/wiki/Touch_(Unix)) command will not overwrite your document nor will it add another document to the same directory, but it will update info about that file.) or you could use your left/right arrows to change the file name to `foot.txt` to create something different.

-As we start to write more complicated and longer commands in our terminal, the `up arrow` is a great shortcut so you don't have to spend lots of time typing.
+As we start to write more complicated and longer commands in our terminal, the <kbd>up arrow</kbd> is a great shortcut so you don't have to spend lots of time typing.

 ## Creating folders